 Take a self-paced module or watch previously recorded workshops on the topics listed below.

 Library Research Skills

 This series of six modules will introduce students to foundational library skills that will help in many university research assignments.
 Each module is a stand-alone resource.
 They can be completed in any order, all at the same time, or individually as needed.
 Topics include:

-- Module 1: Introduction to U of T Libraries - Learn the basics about the libraries
+- Module 1: Introduction to U of T Libraries - Learn the basics about the U of T libraries

 - Module 2: Start Your Research - Learn how to get started with your library research project